toddfoster/toddfoster.github.com/stt2020-epmon.md

 ![http://www.boidem.org/st2020-epmon](images/qr/epmon.gif)

-Let someone scan this QR code to pray with you.
+Invite someone to scan this QR code to pray with you.

 [Click here to see just the lessons for this liturgy.](https://lectionarypage.net/YearABC_RCL/HolyWk/HolyMon_RCL.html)